 This is another point of contentious debate.
-I park in yellow loading during an evening off hours and have never gotten a ticket.
-Some would disagree with me on this, I'm sure.
+Some people park in yellow loading during evening off-hours and have never gotten a ticket.
+Yet, some would disagree on this.

 If you park in a white zone, you will be towed or ticketed.
 That is the difference between white and yellow.

 However, make sure you are out of the hours of enforcement when you park in a yellow zone.
 Historically, the violation was always enforced until 6 p.m.
-However, these days, with new hours of enforcement (often going until 8), I wouldn't try this before 8 p.m.
+However, these days, with new hours of enforcement (often going until 8), you shouldn't try this before 8 p.m.

 The rule is that you can park within 18 inches from the curb.
 Once you start jutting out beyond that, you are a candidate for a big fat ticket.

-Knowing this rule, I tended to go extreme in the other direction, hugging the curb tightly.
-I would now strongly advise against this.
+Knowing this rule, you might decide to go extreme in the other direction, hugging the curb tightly.
+We would strongly advise against this.
 It's not so much that you'll get a ticket.
-But one evening when my car was 'curb hugging,' I returned to discover that a new car had parked in front of mine (even closer to my vehicle) and I could no longer navigate out of my space.
+If a new car parks in front of yours, you might not be able to navigate out of your space.